phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

     dw $ - gdt64 - 1
     dq gdt64
 ```
 The first 2 bytes specify the (GDT length - 1).
 The `$` is a special symbol that is replaced with the current address (it's equal to `.pointer`).
 The following 8 bytes specify the GDT address.
-Labels that start with a point (like `.pointer`) are sub-labels of the last label without point.
-To access them, they must be prefixed with the parent label (like `gdt64.pointer`).
+Labels that start with a point (such as `.pointer`) are sub-labels of the last label without point.
+To access them, they must be prefixed with the parent label (e.g., `gdt64.pointer`).
 Now we can load the GDT in start:

 ```nasm
 start: